Updating Shoreline Rates of Change in Maryland

 Maryland’s Coastal Atlas website may be accessed here: http://gisapps.dnr.state.md.us/coastalatlas/WAB/index.html

-It has been nearly two decades since the last revision and the shoreline change data is beginning to be less useful in shoreline management.
-Since the last recorded shoreline change rate was calculated (1990), Maryland has experienced several large storms (Isabel, Sandy) that have likely changed the shorelines in a number of coastal counties.
+Nearly 15 years have passed since the last revision was completed, which utilized shorelines dating through 1995, and the shoreline change data is beginning to be less useful in shoreline management.
+Since 1995, Maryland has experienced several large storms (e.g. Hurricane Isabel, “Superstorm” Sandy) that have likely changed the shorelines in a number of coastal counties.

-To address this need for current data, MGS is updating shoreline change information for several tidewater counties in Maryland.
-Building on previous work, MGS is assembling newly digitized historical shorelines, acquiring recent (post-2000) shorelines, running the latest version of DSAS (Digital Shoreline Analysis System - Digital Shoreline Analysis System - http://woodshole.er.usgs.gov/project-pages/DSAS/), and assigning generalized erosion rate categories to recent shorelines in each county.
+To address this need for current data, MGS has updated shoreline change information for several tidewater counties in Maryland.
+Building on previous work, MGS is assembled newly digitized historical shorelines, acquired recent (post-2000) shorelines, ran the latest version of DSAS (Digital Shoreline Analysis System - Digital Shoreline Analysis System - http://woodshole.er.usgs.gov/project-pages/DSAS/), and assigned generalized erosion rate categories to recent shorelines in each county.
 Shoreline change updates in Anne Arundel County, Baltimore County (including the Baltimore City limits), Calvert County, Harford County, and Prince George’s County are currently complete.

-MGS is working cooperatively with Maryland’s CMP to upload the results of these activities to Maryland’s Coastal Atlas, disseminate and communicate the information to key stakeholders, and incorporate the work into shoreline management.
+MGS is working cooperatively with Maryland’s CMP to upload the results of these activities to Maryland Coastal Atlas, disseminate and communicate the information to key stakeholders, and incorporate the work into shoreline management.

 These county-wide projects will hopefully build upon each other, with the ultimate goal being a complete shoreline change update for all sixteen of Maryland’s tidewater counties.